 SeaKlear® HaloSource brand offers a wide range of pool and spa products guaranteed to keep pools, spas and water parks clean and clear.
 Our water treatment solutions give you sparkling clean pool or spa water, while our stain removal products keep pool surfaces free of blemishes and algae buildup.
 By reducing water usage and minimizing the use of harsh chemicals, our products extend the life of your pool or spa and help protect the environment.

-SeaKlear Natural Clarifier naturally clarifies cloudy water with easy, weekly application.
+SeaKlear Natural Clarifier naturally clarifies cloudy water with easy, weekly applications.
 This product is safe to use with all sanitizers.
-It removes excess oils and lotions to prevent scum at the water line.
-Natural Clarifier is just that: all natural.
+It removes excess oils and lotions to prevent scum at the waterline.
+Natural Clarifier is just that: all-natural.

 There are no thickeners added and it is environmentally safe and will not harm plants or animals.
 The unique molecular shape and electrical charge of this product allow it to entrap and aggregate heavy metal particles, including manganese, copper, and iron, which have come out of solution.
 It also improves filtration in the pool.